mo-arvan/chatbot-arena-analysis/README.md

 This analysis can be extended to other models on the leaderboard.
 For instance, we could compare models within the same API cost tier, providing a more nuanced comparison.
 Moving beyond a single score to a more comprehensive analysis is a step in the right direction.
 Rigorous evaluations are crucial in the landscape of LLMs.

 I look forward to obtaining the updated dataset from LMSYS to conduct a more thorough analysis.
 With the additional data and inclusion of the latest models, some of the concerns raised in this post may be addressed.
 I welcome your thoughts on this analysis and any suggestions for future work.
+The source code for this analysis is available on my [GitHub repository](https://github.com/mo-arvan/chatbot-arena-analysis).

 ## Running the Code